-Fundamentally, an engineering technology degree is marketed towards individuals that wish to work in a hands-on role.
+Fundamentally, an engineering technology degree is marketed toward individuals that wish to work in a hands-on role.
 Engineering technology degrees tend to require only a small amount of math while having a relatively large amount of lab work.
 For comparison, my nuclear engineering technology degree required two semesters of applied (business) calculus.

 In contrast, engineering degrees tend to have almost as much math as a math major while using labs to reinforce the theory in the coursework.
-My BSEE program requires three semesters of calculus, two semesters of differential equations with linear algebra and advanced transform theory tacked on, a semester of calculus based probability and statistics, and several suggested mathematics electives for our cross-discipline coursework.
+My BSEE program requires three semesters of calculus, two semesters of differential equations with linear algebra and advanced transform theory tacked on, a semester of calculus-based probability and statistics, and several suggested mathematics electives for our cross-discipline coursework.
 We just dropped our discrete math requirement by rolling the coursework into our electronics class.
 As you can see, there’s a lot more time spent on math.

 College is only a few years.
 How does this impact the rest of your life?
 The only job where having a full engineering degree compared to an engineering technology degree will really matter is an actual engineering position.
 Most technician and operator-level jobs will allow either degree type.
-You might find that an engineering degree doesn’t really cover a lot of hands on situations.
+You might find that an engineering degree doesn’t really cover a lot of hands-on situations.
 Instead, you spend most of your time doing calculations in school.

 What about grad school?
 Generally, graduate schools care more about the courses you took rather than the degree awarded, at least after you get accepted.
 Graduate programs will often require remedial courses prior to starting the program.
 For example, MBA programs often have pre-MBA coursework that is required.
 If you’re trying to get a basic technical background then go into something like maintenance management, a technology degree might be the best option for you.
-It will require much less math and let you focus on taking a heavier course-load while getting more industry experience if you already have a job.
+It will require much less math and let you focus on taking a heavier course load while getting more industry experience if you already have a job.
 You also can probably knock out any pre-MBA courses your graduate school requires.

-Ok, what if you want to do an engineering masters?
-Technology degrees usually are not a good idea for doing an engineering masters degree due to a large amount of remedial coursework required.
+Ok, what if you want to do an engineering master’s?
+Technology degrees usually are not a good idea for doing an engineering master’s degree due to the large amount of remedial coursework required.
 The graduate program I am taking in electrical engineering has undergraduate-level prerequisites for each course.
 In order to take a course on microwave radiation, I would have to take an undergraduate course on electromagnetics which requires differential equations 2 and circuit analysis 2.
 Those classes also have prerequisites.
 As you can tell, there’s quite the cascade of requirements in order to do an engineering master’s degree without the same-discipline engineering undergraduate degree.
 Waivers for prerequisites are possible; however, must be weighed against the increased probability of failing a course due to not possessing the necessary background knowledge.
 Most graduate programs have a minimum GPA to not be kicked out of the program each semester.
 One C can sometimes be enough to end your higher education aspirations.
 Graduate coursework assumes instant familiarity with undergraduate topics.
 For example, an AI programming class might assume you’ve already taken an undergraduate linear controls class and throws you into the middle of a difficult controls problem in one problem of your homework.
 Without sufficient engineering background, you’re 3 months behind the curve on solving just one of your homework problems and will likely be unable to synthesize a solution.

-Finally, let’s talk professional registration since that topic always comes up.
+Finally, let’s talk about professional registration since that topic always comes up.
 PE registration isn’t always required to work as an engineer but it is required in some cases.

 To get licensed as a Professional Engineer, you have to meet certain requirements.
 The exact steps to achieve “PE” next to your name is outside of the scope of this post; however, I’ll try to give enough background for the remainder of this article to make sense.
 The basic sequence is to take the FE (Fundamentals of Engineering exam) in the senior year of college then take the PE (Professional Engineer exam) after 4 years of working as an engineer after collecting several letters of recommendation proving your experience was valid from other PEs.